491 Visa To The PR 191 And Tax Assessment Notices

 You can see from these two examples that it may take a longer time for some people to gain the income level they require.
 You could be like the second example and have to wait more than 3 years to apply.

 One has to wonder why any income threshold is necessary at all.
 Isn’t the current requirement for the 887 of working full time for 12 months sufficient?
 Even if they just say for the 191 you need to work 3 years full time people could accept that.
-To have some undisclosed threshold hanging about creates an air of uncertainty.
+To have an income threshold that is too high for regional areas is not going to encourage people to move out from the main city areas such as Darwin, Adelaide, Hobart.
+Wasn’t the whole point of the visa to populate regional Australia and assist country towns as well?

 These new changes are going to be complicated so call +61 2 8054 2537, 0434 890 199 or book online today to speak to our migration specialists.